anjlab/android-inapp-billing-v3/README.md

-`SkuDetails` type and the `getPurchaseListingDetailsAsync` / `getSubscriptionListingDetailsAsync` methods are preserved for source-compatibility but are marked `@Deprecated` — under the hood they translate from Play Billing 9's `ProductDetails`, which flattens multi-offer subscriptions down to a single base plan.
-Consumers that need multiple promotional offers, pricing phases, or base-plan-aware flows should migrate to the new `ProductDetails`-based API — see the [3.0.0 CHANGELOG entry](CHANGELOG.md#300-2026-04-15) and the [2.2 → 3.0 upgrade guide](UPGRADING.md#upgrading-from-22-to-30) for the full walkthrough.
+`SkuDetails` type and the `getPurchaseListingDetailsAsync` / `getSubscriptionListingDetailsAsync` methods are preserved for source-compatibility but are marked `@Deprecated` — under the hood they translate from Play Billing 9's `ProductDetails`, which flattens multi-offer subscriptions down to a single offer.
+The library picks the best offer Play reports you are eligible for — a free trial first, then a discounted introductory offer, then the base plan — and uses that same offer for the purchase itself, so the price you display is the price charged.
+Consumers that need multiple promotional offers or pricing phases should migrate to the new `ProductDetails`-based API — see the [3.0.0 CHANGELOG entry](CHANGELOG.md#300-2026-07-27) and the [2.2 → 3.0 upgrade guide](UPGRADING.md#upgrading-from-22-to-30) for the full walkthrough.

 **Breaking change (2.x → 3.0)**: `minSdkVersion` is now **23** (Android 6.0).
 Play Billing 8.1 dropped support for API 21–22, so consumers still shipping to